shubhamguptaiitd/abojchevski.github.io/_news/collective.md

 inline: true
 ---

-Our paper on collective robustness certificates :cobweb: was accepted at ICLR 2021
+Our [paper](/publications#schuchardt2021collective) on collective robustness certificates was accepted at ICLR 2021.